adithyavis/GCP-PubSub/README.md

 # GCP-PubSub
-A python program deployed as a GCP Cloud Function to create an instance designed to copy an object from one bucket to another bucket using the gsutil utility via a startup script, and delete the instance.
+A python program deployed as a GCP Cloud Function to create an instance designed to copy an object from one bucket to another bucket using the gsutil utility via a startup command, and delete the instance.